Sage-Bionetworks/portals/README.md

 # can continue to run as you make changes.
 ```

+To unlink synapse react-client run `rm -r node_modules` and `yarn install`.
+You can also manually unlink the packages by using [yarn unlink](https://classic.yarnpkg.com/en/docs/cli/unlink/).

 # Build/Deploy Process

 Note - Jenkins is accessible only through VPN, reach out to IT for setting this up.